Is there any subject Dad Jokes don’t cover? Take dehydration:

 As a Registered Dietitian with TELUS Health MyCare, it’s pretty common to hear from clients that they don’t drink enough fluids.
 This is often because they forget, they don’t actually know how much water they need, or they simply don’t enjoy drinking water.

-If you don’t like water or find it challenging to drink your overall target of 3 litres of fluids per day, I have great news: you can stay hydrated this summer with more than just water alone.
+If you don’t like water or find it challenging to drink your overall target of 3 litres of fluids per day, I have great news: you can stay hydrated with more than just water alone.

 How to hydrate if you don’t like water